Bambil/bamboo-set/README.md

-# d2I1820.Conf
+# Bamboo Set

 ## Introduction
-Docker based Distributed I1820 (d2I1820) is a new version of our platform that targets distributed environments. d2I1820 uses microservice architecture and written in Node.js.
+Bamboo is an IoT platfrom which is the product of three teams:

+* Nahal Corporation
+* Bambil Corporation
+* I1820 Platfrom Developers

-## Conf
+## Set
-Conf component provide following services:
+Set component provide following services:

 1. Configuration request (Turn that f..king lamp on)
 2. Configuration changed (That f..king lamp was turned on)

-## Standards
-* CBOR: RFC 7049 Concise Binary Object Representation